johnclyde/acorn/README.md

 # Creating new releases

-When we create a new release, we release both a new language server and a new VSCode extension.
+When we create a new release, we release a new language server, and then a new VSCode extension.

 1. Bump the version using the `version.py` tool.